ArtSantana/react-native-boilerplate/README.md

 # React Native Script Structure

-That script was a way that i found to optimize my time, here the script create the folder structures like: pages, components, store, services, assets.
-And the base for React Navigation, Redux and Redux Saga.
+That script was a way that i found to optimize my time, here the script create the folder structures like: assets, components, hooks, locales, models, pages,  routes, services, store, styles, utils.
+And the base for React Navigation, Redux, Redux Saga and Styled-components Theme.

 ### We install using yarn the respectives dependencies: